cerico/brockholes/_posts/2015-05-10-ionic---allowing-users-to-display-their-own-content-in-an-iframe.md

         },
         {%endhighlight%}

-quite a bit going on here with $q, which all happens inside the service, hidden from the controller then returns a fulfilled promise.
-So first it runs the checkserver function, feeds the response into the findCommon function, feeds the results of oth into the removeDiscontinued funtion, and then again into the insertNewProducts function, which returns the results we want to display, which we can then return to the controller, and therefore the view.
+quite a bit going on here with $q, which all happens inside the factory, hidden from the controller then returns a fulfilled promise.
+So first it runs the checkserver function, feeds the response into the findCommon function, feeds the results of both into the removeDiscontinued function, and then again into the insertNewProducts function, which returns the results we want to display, which we can then return to the controller, and therefore the view.
 Lets look at each in turn

 <h3>5 checkServer</h3>

         {%highlight javascript%}
+          //js/factories/productsFactory.js
           function checkServer(){
           return $http.post($auth.apiUrl() + '/api/v1/products/get_new_products').success(function(response) {
         })